Acceptable Use Policy

 - You must only apply for jobs for yourself, using your own identity and truthful information.

-- You must not impersonate another person or misstate your qualifications, experience, education, employment history, work authorization, or identity in applications you submit through the Service.
+- You must not impersonate another person or misstate your qualifications, experience, education, employment history, work authorization, identity, citizenship, residency, or any equal-opportunity / diversity characteristic in applications you submit through the Service.

-- You must not use someone else's resume, references, or credentials without their authorization.
+- You must not use someone else's resume, references, licenses, or credentials without their written authorization.

-- You must not use the Service to apply for positions on behalf of any other person.
+- You must not use the Service to apply for positions on behalf of any other person, including as part of an employment or recruitment service.

 2. You are responsible for third-party site compliance